The debate about the mind–body connection has been around for millennia.

-Along with yoga, they are considered meditative movement practices since they include slow-paced and flow-like physical movements, as well as sitting, standing or movement meditation, body shaking, and breathing techniques.
+Along with yoga, they are considered meditative movement practices, and they include slow-paced and flow-like physical movements, as well as sitting, standing, or movement meditation; body shaking; and breathing techniques.

-Mind-body therapies (MBT) is an umbrella term for therapeutic approaches combining physical and mental elements, such as the abovementioned.
+Mind–body Therapy (MBT) is an umbrella term for therapeutic approaches combining physical and mental elements, such as those mentioned above.

-MBT has been gradually recognized as effective add-on treatments to traditional approaches for improving physical and mental health outcomes.
+MBT has been gradually recognized as an effective add-on treatment to traditional approaches for improving physical and mental health outcomes.